dell/csm-docs/content/docs/authorization/cli.md

 ##### Required Flags
 ```
   -n, --name          Tenant name
-  -a, --approvesdc    To allow/deny SDC approval requests (default true | This flag is only applicable to PowerFlex.
-This flag will Approve/Deny a tenant's SDC request)
   -f, --admin-token   Path to admin token file
       --addr          Address of the CSM Authorization Proxy Server
 ```